 Keep those extra layers as you head to your starting corral and wait to ditch them just before you start.
 (If it’s raining, keep the makeshift plastic bag on until you get to Brooklyn!)

 You should be sipping water (or an endurance sports drink) from the time you wake up and on your journey to the starting line.
 Consider consuming an energy gel or bar in the hour before you start.
 And if you’re going to need to use a porta-potty, get in line early.
 Word to the wise: Carry your own toilet paper tucked in your shorts just in case.

 Keep sipping from that bottle until you get into your starting corral.
 If you need to pee, hold it until the first set of toilets you see after crossing the Verrazzano-Narrows Bridge in Brooklyn.

 10. Stay Positive

-As you meander and shuffle through the masses to your starting corral, you’re bound to get nervous and a bit out of your element.
+As you meander to your starting corral, you’re bound to get nervous and a bit out of your element.
 This is an important time to trust in your training, no matter how fit you think you are.
 Everybody around you trained as well as they could given their own life situations and everybody dealt with missed workouts, illness, work and family stress, fatigue and plenty of other variables.